Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

 - 554 5.7.1 Relay Access Denied – You can see this error code in the recipient's mail server logs when an email is rejected.

-- 454 4.7.1 Relay Access Denied – This error code is observed inside server logs when the recipient server is temporarily incapable to receive emails.
-In such a case, another attempt to send mail will take place later.
+- 454 4.7.1 Relay Access Denied – This error code is observed inside server logs when the recipient server is temporarily incapable of receiving emails.
+In such a case, another attempt to send the mail will be made later.

-If you have used to update your server manually, you should consider having a test server setup similar to your live server.
-Utilization of such a test server for checking updates on it first - is a good practice.
-Next, if everything works fine on your test environment, you can proceed and roll it out to your live environment.
+If you are used to updating your server manually, you should consider setting up a test server that mirrors your live server.
+Using such a test server to check updates first is a good practice.
+Next, if everything works as expected in your test environment, you can proceed to roll it out to your live environment.

 Case 2 - Authentication database is corrupted